Marburg Files: Release

-British, French and American historians initially agreed to work together from 1946 in hope of releasing only documents that they felt were essential to release.
+Margaret Lambert, Maurice Baumont and Paul Sweet were the British, French and American historians and editors involved in examining the documents together from 1946.
 A small batch was released in 1954, before the entire volume was forced into publication in 1957 with further files released in 1996 at the Public Record Office in Kew.
 The release of the files was reported to have caused the Duke considerable annoyance.

 In popular culture

 The Marburg Files are the main subject and focus of the episode "Vergangenheit" ("Past") of the Netflix television series The Crown, which depicts Queen Elizabeth II's initial review of the documents.
-The episode's director Philippa Lowthorpe has stated that replicas of genuine files were used during filming.
+The episode's director Philippa Lowthorpe stated that replicas of genuine files were used during filming.
 Despite confirming that Queen Elizabeth did condemn the Duke, historian Hugo Vickers has suggested that the episode falsely implies that the Duke was banished from the royal family upon release of the Marburg Files.
 He remained in contact with his family and public appearances continued.